Home Articles 10 Sour Cream Substitutes (+ Best Alternatives)

 Homemade Coconut Milk

-To get that patented sour cream zing, add a few teaspoons of apple cider vinegar or lemon juice.
+To get that patented sour cream zing, add 1 teaspoon of apple cider vinegar or lemon juice to a measuring cup, then fill it with coconut cream to 1 cup.

 Tofu in a Wooden Board